How much water do you use per day?

 Unfortunately, in many cases this is spring water and that is not very sustainable because of the transport and waste.
 So go for restaurants with locally bottled water in reusable glass bottles!

-Ambassadors of Made Blue serve sustainable water: deliciously filtered, cooled and sparkling in beautiful bottles.
-Each bottle provides 1000 times the content of clean drinking water in developing countries.
-Check out our map where you can order Made Blue.
+Made Blue ambassadors serve sustainable water: wonderfully filtered, chilled and sparkling in beautiful bottles.
+Each bottle provides 1,000 times its contents of clean drinking water in developing countries.
+Check our map where you can order Made Blue.

 Offset your water consumption